 - Help a baby rotate in pregnancy or labor more easily

 - Help a birthing woman relax into her labor

-In the Three Sisters of Balance℠, the Rebozo Sifting on all fours position begins the trio.
-Forward-leaning Inversion comes next and is followed by Side-lying Release.
-These three techniques complement one another and cover a lot of area.
+In the Three Sisters of Balance℠, the Rebozo Manteada on all fours position is one way of addressing the needs of the body through a gentle jiggle.
+The Jiggle is the first Sister of Balance in the trio.
+Forward-leaning Inversion and Side-lying Release are the other techniques.
+Each of the three techniques complement one another and cover a lot of area.
 In addition, the Fantastic Four adds a standing release.

 How to do Rebozo Sifting in pregnancy or early labor